mizhtule/datapie/docs/system-architecture.md

 ### 1.1 Project Objective

 DataPie is a personal project to support my self-learning and share knowledge about modern data platform technologies.
 The project provides a compact, configurable architecture based on Docker and Docker Compose, which can run entirely on a local macOS machine.
 The project is designed with the simple purpose of sharing my knowledge with the community.

+### 1.2 Scope

+The system simulates modern data architecture from ingestion to querying and serving.
+The system is not designed for production but is intended for testing, research and self-learning purposes only.